Ahmed-Al-Badri/Sport-Visualizer_v3/README.md

 ### The last Commits from "Read me .." and Newer

 This Readme file was improved and added.
 A explantating of what happed in the program was written and docemented.

 - A small improvement was added to the Sport Load function, which allowed the function to re-run when an error occured.

-## TSC involved